pgpavlides/php_garden/README.md

 }
 ```

+#### 👉 Objects:
-- **Objects**: An object is an instance of a class.
+An object is an instance of a class.
 It has its own set of properties and methods defined by its class.

 ```php
 $alice = new Person();